tymyrddin/purple/source/docs/risk-management/risk-register.md

 Risk ID, asset, vulnerability, likelihood, impact, risk level, treatment approach, specific actions, owner, target completion date, current status, and a review date.

-Add fields that are genuinely useful for your context: compliance references if you are working toward a standard, cost estimates if budget decisions depend on them, links to related risks if dependencies need to be visible.
+Add fields that are genuinely useful for the organisation's context: compliance references if it is working toward a standard, cost estimates if budget decisions depend on them, links to related risks if dependencies need to be visible.

 Step 1: Transfer risks systematically (30 minutes)